DavMos9/AddressBook/README.md

 # AddressBook

-Simple program that manage contact's e-mail and telephone number.
+A simple program to manage contacts’ email addresses and phone numbers.

 ## Description

-A Java application developed with Maven that allows users to register their contacts by adding a phone number and email.
-Alternatively, the fields can be left empty, allowing them to be filled in or modified later.
+A Java application developed with Maven that allows users to register their contacts by adding a phone number and email address.
+Alternatively, users can leave these fields empty, with the option to fill them in or modify them later.

 ## Getting Started